Hattorius/CipherDrop/README.md

 ```
 docker compose up
 ```
 Yeah, that's really it.
 It should now pull the Postgresql image & build the webserver.
+You should still [setup Diesel & run the migrations](https://github.com/Hattorius/CipherDrop?tab=readme-ov-file#diesel-setup) though!

 ## Adding s3 buckets
 To add your s3 bucket to the database you'll need to attach to the postgres service in docker.
 First figure out what the postgres container name is: